WokCao/Study-Planner-FE/README.md

 ## 1. Finish back-end deployment

-Before proceeding, make sure you have finished setting up the database and deploying the back-end.
+Before proceeding, make sure you have finished setting up the database and deploying the Back-end.

 ## 2. Download the source code